Tucker Carlson, Fox News’ most popular host, out at network

 “We thank him for his service to the network as a host and prior to that as a contributor,” the press release from the network said.

 Carlson became Fox’s most popular personality after replacing Bill O’Reilly in Fox’s prime-time lineup in 2016.
-He’s also consistently drawn headline for controversial coverage, including most recently airing tapes from the Jan.
+He’s also consistently drawn headlines for controversial coverage, including most recently airing tapes from the Jan.
 6 Capitol insurrection to minimize the impact of the deadly attack.

 There was no immediate explanation from Fox about why Carlson was leaving.
 A text message to Carlson seeking comment was not immediately returned.